1. The Adjustment Lifecycle

 Step 3: Entering Data in the Adjustment Modal

-- Manual Components: Enter positive or negative values to add fees or apply credits (e.g., Support Credit, Special Discount).
+The adjustment modal allows you to modify specific components tied to the subscription:- Manual Components: Enter positive or negative values to add fees or apply credits (e.g., Support Credit, Special Discount).

 - Metered Readings: Override the current meter reading if the automated upload was incorrect.